 - Qualifications for Success

-- Experience: Two (2) years of full time professional social casework experience, acquired after the degree in a public or private social services agency, in an area appropriate to the position.
+- Experience: One (1) year of full time professional social casework experience, acquired after the degree in a public or private social services agency, in an area appropriate to the position.

 - Education and Training: